lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## FIPS Compliance {#sec-fips-compliance}

 This specification is compliant with [SP.800-56Cr2] which allows for multiple sources of shared secret material to be combined into a single shared secret and the combined shared secret to be considered FIPS compliant so long as the first input shared secret is the result of a FIPS compliant algorithm.
-In order to ease FIPS compliance issues during the transitition period, this specification uses the tradational algorithm as the first input to the combiner so that the combiner is FIPS compliant so long as the traditional component is FIPS compliant.
+In order to ease FIPS compliance issues during the transition period, this specification uses the traditional algorithm as the first input to the combiner so that the combiner is FIPS compliant so long as the traditional component is FIPS compliant.

 This construction is specifically designed to conform with Section 4.1 Option 1 (when KDF is SHA3) or Option 3 (when KDF is KMAC) in the following way: